|Dealing with Hospital Bills||

 In the past several years, the way some hospitals have collected their bills has led to a lot of complaints and lawsuits.
 Illinois has responded by passing the Fair Patient Billing Act ("The Act") to make sure that hospitals use fair billing and collection methods.
 The Act provides patients with certain rights and makes hospitals meet certain requirements.

 No. It does not apply to hospitals that offer free medical services.

-It does apply to all other hospitals licensed to receive patients and preform medical services for a fee in Illinois.
+It does apply to all other hospitals licensed to receive patients and perform medical services for a fee in Illinois.